Narasaraopet

-Narasaraopeta is a city and district headquarters of Palnadu District of the Indian state of Andhra Pradesh.
+Narasaraopeta is a town and district headquarters of Palnadu District of the Indian state of Andhra Pradesh.
 The town is a municipality and mandal headquarters of Narasaraopet mandal and Headquarters of Narasaraopet revenue division.
 The town also is the seat of the court of Additional District Judge.
-Kotappakonda (Nallamala Forest region) in Narasaraopeta was famous for Kotappakonda Tirunalla and is considered a holy place.
+Kotappakonda (Nallamala Forest region) in Narasaraopeta is famous for Kotappakonda Tirunalla and is considered a holy place.
 The town is also referred as the 'Gateway of Palnadu'.
 The main offices of Nagarjuna Sagar Jawahar Canal (N.S.
 Right Canal) Operation & Maintenance Lingamguntla Circle known as NSJC O&M Circle, Lingamguntla are located in this town.

 Etymology

 The original name of the village was Atluru.
 The name Narsaraopet comes from Rajah Malraju Narasa Rao, the local Zamindar, who owned much of the surrounding areas.

 Geography and climate

 Narasaraopeta is the major commercial trading centre in Palanadu district.
 Narasaraopeta is located on flat land ringed by hills that are an extension of the Eastern Ghats with red rock soil.
 The summer months can get exceedingly hot up to 45 °C, while winters are mild around 21 °C. Rainfall is due to the monsoon and is concentrated in the months of July–September.

 The average annual rainfall is 761 mm.
 The southwest monsoon season contributes 400 mm, while the northeast monsoon contributes 299 mm.
 Pre-monsoon thundershowers contribute 75 mm.